gordon-matt/peachpie-responsive-file-manager/README.md

 }
 ```

-Alternatively, you can use the source code in this repo, as follows:
+You can use the source code in this repo, as follows:

 1. Run `dotnet restore`

 2. Right-click the `Website` project and choose **Reload Project**

-3. Set the WebApplication project as the default, if it isn't already.
+3. Set the **WebApplication** project as the default, if it isn't already.

 4. Run and test one of the 3 demo pages